SHogenboom/BourdonVosTest/README.md

 <H3 id="password"> Password Protect Results </H3>

 Both the Experiment Leader and the Participant use the same computer, therefore, the *results* are protected from being viewed by the participant through a password.
-When the Eperiment Leader sets up the experiment by entering the participant demographics, he/she is also asked to specify a password.
+When the Experiment Leader sets up the experiment by entering the participant demographics, he/she is also asked to specify a password.
 The default value is set to "password".

 **WARNING**
 If the Experiment Leader forgets the password they previously specified, he/she will not be able to view the participant's results.